draeder/good-tracker-servers/README.md

 ## :construction: This is a work in progress . . .

 # tracker-servers
-Tests then returns an array of working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist), and optionally adds them to a specified TXT record for a domain hosted by cloudlfare.
+Tests, then returns an array of working tracker servers (HTTP, HTTPS, WS, WSS) from [trackerslist](https://github.com/ngosang/trackerslist), then optionally adds them to a specified DNS TXT record for a domain hosted by cloudlfare.

+After the initial test, tracker-servers will periodically re-test the list of known-good tracker servers based on the interval specified in `opts`.

 # Install
 ```